telegraf/template-bot/readme.md

 # template-bot

-🚀 Kick-start a Telegram bor with `micro-bot`
+🚀 Kick-start a Telegram bot with `micro-bot`

 Based on [template-micro-service](https://github.com/tiaanduplessis/template-micro-service).